 We have previously looked at SvelteKit hosting with Netlify, today we see what Render have to offer.
 Render is a newer service offering hosting, like Netlify, Cloudflare and Vercel.
 They offer free hosting for static sites (up to 100 GB of bandwidth per month) .
 Although there is currently no official documentation on the Render site about hosting a static SvelteKit site, we'll see it is not too difficult to do.
-As it stands there is no SvelteKit adapter for for Render, which means you might prefer Netlify or Cloudflare Workers if you want to build a Server Side Rendered site.
+As it stands, there is no SvelteKit adapter for Render, though you can use the Node adapter.
 That said, for static sites, Render works like a charm.

-Server Side Rendered sites (for example those produced by NextJS), like Static Site Generated sites are good for Search Engine optimisation or SEO.
-Typically you prefer SSG when your sites visitors do not need to log in and, essentially the page looks the same to every visitor.
-In this case the site is converted to HTML at build time.
+Server Side Rendered sites (for example those produced by Next.js), like Static Site Generated sites, are good for Search Engine optimization or SEO.
+Typically, you prefer SSG when your site’s visitors do not need to log in and, essentially, the page looks the same to every visitor.
+In this case, the site is converted to HTML at build time.
 That pre-generated HTML is served to every visitor (possibly “hydrated” in their browser).
 Because every visitor sees the same site, this is no good for a site like Twitter, for example, where you want to log in and see content compiled just for you (Tweets from accounts you follow, your DMs etc).
 The waters have been muddied recently; for example, with SvelteKit you can deliver static or prerendered content on some pages even though others are Server Side Rendered.

-Anyway back to Render and static SvelteKit hosting.
-First we will see what you need to do in your app code to make it static.
+Anyway, back to Render and static SvelteKit hosting.
+First, we will see what you need to do in your app code to make it static.
 We assume your app is already suitable for static generation by its nature.
-Then we see how to link Render to you GitHub repo and generate your static site.
+Then we see how to link Render to your GitHub repo and generate your static site.